The books of Jim should have been a dire warning... but to whom?

 “Only he could do these things.
 You are ‘The Jim’,” Shayna replied.
 The villagers repeated her.
 "You are The Jim.
 You are The Jim."

 “No. My name is Harris.
 I come from Earth and I wish you no harm.”
+I half-yelled above the soft chant.

 “It's Harris.
 But you have to understand.
 These powers.
 I didn’t mean to hurt…”